NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Install Remote Server Administration Tools on the remote server.

-        2.  []{#to_list .anchor}Which of the following Windows
-            PowerShell cmdlets can you use to list the existing Windows Firewall rules on a computer running Windows Server 2012 R2?
+        2. Which of the following Windows PowerShell cmdlets can you use to list the existing Windows Firewall rules on a computer running Windows Server 2012 R2?
 (Choose all that apply.)

             a.  ***Get-NetFirewallRule***